Dannydough/-Deploying-Active-Directory/README.md

 Password: Cyberlab123!
 Use jane_admin as Your Admin Account:

-From now on, use the jane_admin account for administrative tasks on DC-1.
+*ATTENTION* --------> From now on, use the jane_admin account for administrative tasks on DC-1.